RhinosF1/rhinosf1.com/index.md

 I'm a developer from Leeds.

-You'll find we working with Miraheze, FOSSHost, FOSSBots and Wikimedia.
+You'll find we working with Miraheze and Wikimedia.

 You can drop me an email using contact[at]rhinosf1[dot]com or use the email or private message facility on your favourite platform.